ErikHen/PictureRenderer.Optimizely/README.md

 **1.0**<br>
 Initial version.
 ## Roadmap
-#### TinyMCE add-on
-Make it simple to have optimized images when they are added to the rich text editor.
 #### Possible to disable fallback image and fallback format
 Since basically all browsers now support picture element and webp format, it could be made optional to render fallback image/format.
 #### Progressive lazy loading